hypo69/hypo/pytest/gemini - set 4/en/src/utils/convertors/ns.md

     ```

 Remember to adapt the mock functions (`mock_save_csv_file`, etc.) to truly reflect how those functions behave in the real project.
-The mock functions provided are basic but illustrate the principle.
+The mock functions provided are basic but illuStarte the principle.
 Adjust them to test various functionalities if necessary, including error conditions.
 Remember to import `Path` from `pathlib`.
 Also, ensure you have appropriate import statements in `test_ns.py` for the functions and the mock functions from the `hypotez` project.